 Did you know the color red stimulates the appetite?
 Adding red cabbage to coleslaw or salad makes those dishes more appealing.
 Some colorful dishes, like braised red cabbage with apples, are considered a traditional holiday side dish.
-Additionally, red cabbage contains anthocyanins and phenolics which benefits memory, the immune system and the urinary tract.
+Additionally, red cabbage contains anthocyanins and phenolics which benefit your memory, immune system, and urinary tract.

 For gardeners, growing Ruby Perfection cabbage is the perfect opportunity to not only add color to the dinner table but also increase the variety of vegetables growing in the garden.
 When selecting a red cabbage to grow, the Ruby Perfection variety is the one of choice!